hugoalh-studio/ghactions-toolkit-powershell/CONTRIBUTING.md

 ## Documentations, Documents & Wiki

-To improve the documentations and/or documents, clone this repository, edit the documentations and/or documents, and create a pull request.
+To improve the documentations and/or documents, you can:

+- clone this repository, edit the documentations and/or documents, and create a pull request, or
+- create an issue.

 To improve the wiki, create an issue.